TL;DR: I am going to tell my story about my first chat bot experience (This is not a coding post but rather an ongoing journey that I want to share).

 Well, as always I also encountered some issues, 2 main Issues actually:

 - When there’s an error, Messenger will keep sending you the same message over and over again.
 It’s like as if it didn’t receive the right status code/response and therefore is trying to keep on doing the last action.
 This is not completely clear sometimes.
+UPDATE: after discussing this issue, I found a solution which seems to work up until now.

 - Messenger is not always as fast as you would expect.
 Especially when testing the bot.
 What I recommend is to save the responses Messenger provides and try to run your code locally, kind of the same idea of doing a unit test or any of the equivalent just sometimes there’s no time to test everything (sounds familiar?) and therefore, the fastest is to work with mocked responses IMO.